 Your images should be shot in RAW format to create the largest file possible, then clean up the image or modify as necessary in Photoshop.
 Save the final image as your "master" TIF.

 You will also be prepared for an opportunity at a moment's notice.
 You never know, but it happens often enough.
-Magazines, shows, exhibition sponsors, writers and fellow artists often want images YESTERDAY.
+Magazines, shows, exhibition sponsors, writers, and fellow artists often want images YESTERDAY.
 When such an opportunity occurs, the artist who delivers an image always wins out over those who are not ready.

 It happened to me twice last week.
 One person needed images for their lecture in two days.
 The other person wanted images for publicity yesterday.
-The magazine cover image for The Crafts Report (from a couple of years ago) was just another example of being prepared when a last minute opportunity presents itself.
+The magazine cover image for The Crafts Report (from a couple of years ago) was just another example of being prepared when a last-minute opportunity presents itself.
 They needed an image, and I was ready.

 Was it worth being ready?
 Are you kidding?
 In minutes I can email images with a complete description and Photo Credit.

-While it would be ideal if every opportunity presented itself with six months advance planning, but this is not always the case.
+While it would be ideal if every opportunity presented itself with six months of advance planning, this is not always the case.
 Be prepared by taking your photos immediately without procrastination.
 You need to do the photos anyway, so consider it the final step in finishing your work.